THE CARDWEAVING RIFF

 In general, you will figure out how long you want your belt or band

-Not all of this extra length is wasted; you can use as much as you like
+this extra length is wasted; you can use as much as you like of it

 For this first project, we will be using a one-yard warp, short and

-dark blue blocks (or threads), 12 green and 12 light blue.
-Since the
+52 dark blue blocks (or threads), 12 green and 12 light blue.
+Since

-edges of the band will be dark blue, we’ll use a matching dark blue
+the edges of the band will be dark blue, we’ll use a matching

-weft.
-The length of the weft is only a few yards unless you’re weaving
+dark blue weft.
+The length of the weft is only a few yards unless

-buy it.
-That way you’ll be sure to have enough.
+before you buy it.
+That way you’ll be sure to have

-a warping board if there is one available.
-Or two C-clamps clamped to
+use a warping board if there is one available.
+Or two C-clamps

-a table, a couple of nails in a board, two chairs back-to-back -- whatever
+clamped to a table, a couple of nails in a board, two chairs

 THREADING THE CARDS